fbradley8/fbradley8.github.io/_posts/2016-6-7-raspi-tv-remote.markdown

 $ sudo apt-get install lirc
 {% endhighlight %}

-Fork the project files so you'll have a basic web remote:
+Download the project files so you'll have a basic web remote:

 {% highlight bash %}
 $ cd ~